putao537/putao537/README.md

 ## About Me ![](https://visitor-badge.glitch.me/badge?page_id=putao537.putao537)

-I'm a second-year Ph.D. student of Computer Science at Sun Yat-sen University, supervised by Prof.<a href="http://www.linliang.net/" target="_blank">Liang Lin</a>.
+I'm a second-year Ph.D. student of Computer Science at Sun Yat-sen University, adviced by Prof.<a href="http://www.linliang.net/" target="_blank">Liang Lin</a>.
 I got my Bachelor's degree of Computer Science at Sun Yat-sen University in 2020.

 My main research interests lie in machine learning and its applications for computer vision.
 In particular, I am interested in <br>
 1) **Visual Understaning**